alekshura/SourceConfig/README.md

 >  </ItemGroup>

 If there are few `appsettings` files used for different environments, e.g. `appsettings.development.json` or `appsettings.production.json` they are merged into one generated class.
-Merge is based on first prefix in filename - here `appsettings`.
+Merge is based on first prefix in filename - here is `appsettings`.

 Now generated class can be used to retreive the configuration: